Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Event Callbacks/Event Callbacks.md

 # About
-Events are a action or occurence that signify either a user event, such as pressing buttons or pausing, or a system event, such as spawning notes or the camera moving.
+Events are a action or occurrence that signify either a user event, such as pressing buttons or pausing, or a system event, such as spawning notes or the camera moving.
 When a specific event occurs the corresponding callback will be executed from that event.

 Event callbacks are special type of event handler functions that are used to dealt for specific events design for it.
 It uses a regular function for utilizing the event callbacks, with the corresponding name attached to the event.
 For instance: `onUpdate()` event callback, it calls on every update of each frame.
 The body of the event callback is were you'll put the designated code for that specific event.